apache/doris-website/docs/admin-manual/resource-admin/workload-group.md

 5 restart BE, in the log (be.
 INFO), you can see the words "add thread xxx to group" indicating successful configuration.

 It should be noted that the current workload group does not support the deployment of multiple BE on same machine.

+## Note for Using Workload Groups in K8S
+The CPU management for Workloads is implemented based on CGroup.
+To use Workload Groups within containers, you need to start the containers in privileged mode so that the Doris processes inside the container have permission to read and write CGroup files on the host.

+When Doris runs inside a container, the CPU resources for Workload Groups are allocated based on the container's available resources.
+For example, if the host machine has 64 cores and the container is allocated 8 cores, with a CPU hard limit of 50% configured for the Workload Group, the actual number of usable cores for the Workload Group would be 4 (8 cores * 50%).

+Memory and I/O management for Workload Groups are handled internally by Doris and do not rely on external components, so there is no difference in deployment between containers and physical machines.

+If you want to use Doris on K8S, it is recommended to use the Doris Operator for deployment, as it can abstract away the underlying permission details.

 ## Workload group usage
 1. First, create a custom workload group.